Limited Edition Photography Prints

 Final Thoughts

-Limiting prints is something I will not do and this is why.
+Limiting prints is something I will not do, and this is why.
 I will not destroy my work just so only a predetermined number of people may own it.
 That does not make sense to me.
-With that open and honest statement I can not, or more accurately, will not, guarantee a predetermined limit.
+With that open and honest statement, I can not, or more accurately, will not, guarantee a predetermined limit.
 The moral side of this is, it is wrong on many levels for me to set arbitrary future limitations on my work when I can not predict the future.
-It is also a well known fact that most predefined limits that photographers place on their work are never met.
-The fancy looking (1/250) or (1 of 250) depicting the first print of a limit of 250, is in all practicality, meaningless.
+It is also a well-known fact that most predefined limits that photographers place on their work are never met.
+The fancy looking (1/250) or (1 of 250) depicting the first print of a limit of 250, is, in all practicality, meaningless.

 Here is one more thing to keep in mind.
-Prints should, in all practicality get better with each printing.
+Prints should, in all practicality, get better with each printing.
 Artists should continually be improving their methods, or at least trying to improve their methods.
 New technologies (printers, inks, media) should always be of the highest standards available when a print is made.
-Artists views, interpretations, and vision of their work can and in many instances do change with time as well, I know mine do.
+Artists’ views, interpretations, and vision of their work can and in many instances do change with time as well, I know mine do.
 So in reality, the last and final print of the edition should in fact be the best of the bunch.
-But as already mentioned, in 99% of all cases, will never be made.
+But as already mentioned, in 99% of all cases, it will never be made.

 There you have it.
 Limited editions in a nutshell.
 There is much more that can be said on this subject.
 There always will be.
-But for now I will leave you with this; own the art you love, not just like, and certainly do not own art just because you think it is an investment.
-Art is and should be personal, do not treat it like money because it is not.
+But for now, I will leave you with this; own the art you love, not just like, and certainly do not own art just because you think it is an investment.
+Art is and should be personal; do not treat it like money because it is not.
 It is meant to enrich your life, touch those places that you hold dear, and bring years of pleasure to you each and every time you view it.
-When this is the case you will have made a wise and lasting purchase.
+When this is the case, you will have made a wise and lasting purchase.